-Individual departments in the School of Humanities, Arts, and Social Sciences offer Bachelor of Science degree programs in each of the following curricula: Communication, Economics, Electronic Arts, Philosophy, Psychology, and Science and Technology Studies.
+Individual departments in the School of Humanities and Social Sciences offer Bachelor of Science degree programs in each of the following curricula: Communication, Economics, Electronic Arts, Philosophy, Psychology, and Science and Technology Studies.

 In addition, a number of interdisciplinary programs are also available.
 These programs are offered jointly between two or more departments within the school or with other Institute schools.
-HASS interdisciplinary degree programs include the following, all of which are explained in greater detail under the heading Interdisciplinary Programs and Research at the end of the HASS section of this catalog.
+H&SS interdisciplinary degree programs include the following, all of which are explained in greater detail under the heading Interdisciplinary Programs and Research at the end of the H&SS section of this catalog.